 Fortunately, using pre-written email templates can help you prepare your responses in advance.
 To create an email, you can copy and paste your template from a Google or Word document.
 As a result, email templates save you time and reduce your stress around email management.

-Helpful email management tools you can try today
+Email management tools to try today

-1. Notion - store your templates
+1. Notion - store your email templates

 Notion is a project management and productivity tool that can be a great place to store your email templates.
 In addition, you can customize your Notion page with separate tabs, links, blocks, and calendars to fit your email management needs.

-2. ChatGPT - generate summaries and replies
+2. ChatGPT - AI-generated summaries

 Struggling to find the main point in long-winded emails?
 AI (artificial intelligence) tools like ChatGPT can help save you time and stress.
 Simply copy and paste the email into the messaging box, and ask the bot to summarize it.
 ChatGPT can even assist in composing a reply.